Documentation Index

 Overview

-Credentials in the YoID ecosystem can be revoked when they are no longer valid.
-This is a trust story as much as a technical one — a training partner who discovers a fraudulent completion, or a programme that expires credentials annually, needs the ability to invalidate previously issued credentials.
+Credentials can be revoked when they are no longer valid — a fraudulent completion, an expired certification, or incorrect data that needs re-issuance.
 When a credential is revoked, any future verification attempt against it will showisValid: false.

 When to Revoke